Finite time pseudo-rip singularity in cosmology: Conclusion

 \acknowledgements

 T.~B.~V. acknowledge the hospitality of the University of Szczecin where this work was partially conducted.
 He also acknowledges financial support from Universidad Complutense de Madrid and Banco de Santander through Grant No. CT63/19-CT64/19 during that period.
+We also thank an anonymous Referee for constructive suggestions which led to the improvement of the paper.